bjzhang/bjzhang.github.io/_posts/2016/2016-12-08-how-to-find-out-a-definition-of-a-syscall-or-libc-function.md

 Find the definition in kernel
 -----------------------------
-Most of the architecture make use of the `include/uapi/asm-generic/unistd.h` with their own options in unistd.h in "arch/<arch name>/include".
+Most of the architecture make use of the `include/uapi/asm-generic/unistd.h` with their own options in unistd.h of "arch/arch_name/include".
 We could saw the file name of a syscall in this file.
 For example, the following result show that `sched_yield()` is defined in "kernel/sched/core.c".

 ```
 > grep "\(\/\*.*\*\/\)\|\(sched_yield\)" include/uapi/asm-generic/unistd.h | grep sched_yield -B 1